 Jennifer & Tristan Lienhard used to run the natural dyeing business Apple Oak Fibre Works from their home in County Clare, Ireland.
 With an increased interest in natural dyeing processes, they are now moving and upgrading the dyeing facilities to Tuamgraney.

-“We started using plants from our own garden and in nature around us.
+“I started using plants from our own garden and in nature around us.
 We were amazed by the beauty of these dyes.”

 “Every time we grow just a little, we have more positive impact on our industry.
 Every time we expand just a little, we create more opportunity for growth in our rural community, because opportunities don’t just affect one micro-business.
 Opportunity causes a ripple effect, and our tiny pond can reach further out to others.”

 Apple Oak Fibre Works uses compostable packaging and practices ethical and sustainable dying practices.
 The new move will include Rainwater harvesting and a pilot project of a closed plant based Water Filter System for all their dye and Rinsing water.